aria-ml/dataeval/docs/source/notebooks/tt_clean_dataset.md

 # Find the duplicates appended to the dataset
 duplicates = dups.from_stats([dups.stats, dupes_stats])

-print(f"Exact duplicates: {duplicates.items.exact}")

-# Distinguish same-orientation vs rotated/flipped duplicates
-print("\nNear duplicates:")
-for group in duplicates.items.near or []:
-    print(f"Group of duplicates: {group}")
+# View all duplicate groups
+display(duplicates)
 ```

 As shown above, the `Duplicates` class identified all images from the second dataset as exact or near duplicates.
+The
+results are returned as a DataFrame where each row is a duplicate group with columns for group_id, level, dup_type
+(exact/near), item_indices, methods, orientation, and dataset_index (for cross-dataset results).

 - **Exact duplicates**: Images 23 and 46 from dataset 0 are identified as exact duplicates of images 0 and 1 from
   dataset 1 respectively.